 According to a Florida Highway Patrol report, the unknown driver of a 2025 Dodge Durango was heading eastbound on I-4, east of Debary Avenue at about 9:55 p.m., when the motorist changed from the center to the inside lane and into the path of a 2013 Ford Focus.

-The Durango hit the right side of Focus, being driven by a 47-year-old Deltona woman.
+The Durango hit the right side of the Focus, being driven by a 47-year-old Deltona woman.

-The impact caused a chain-reaction crash with a third vehicle, a motorcycle driven by a 54-year-old Deltona man, the report stated.
+The impact caused a chain-reaction crash involving a third vehicle, a motorcycle driven by a 54-year-old man from Deltona, the report stated.

 The impact also forced the Focus off the road and into a guardrail.
 The Focus was sent back into the eastbound lanes where it hit an SUV being driven by a 59-year-old Palm Coast man.
 He had a 60-year-old female passenger in the SUV.